 In this article, we’ll show you how to enable dark mode on WordPress website using a plugin.
 We’ll also show you how to do the same thing directly from the theme without the use of a plugin.

 What Is Dark Mode?

-The dark mode is a colour scheme option that uses dark or black as the dominant background colour.
-This helps to reduce the amount of light emitted by device screens while maintaining the colour contrast ratios required for readability.
+The dark mode is a color scheme option that uses dark or black as the dominant background color.
+This helps to reduce the amount of light emitted by device screens while maintaining the color contrast ratios required for readability.

-Apart from the good-looking UI, the dark mode has some benefits: reduce eye strain by adjusting the brightness of the screen and conserve the battery of mobile devices.
+Apart from the good-looking UI, the dark mode has some benefits: reduce eye strain by adjusting the brightness of the screen and conserving the battery of mobile devices.